TRACKING THE PROMISES:

 Status: not yet implemented, under negotiation with UN.
-A single transport aircraft (C-130) will likely be provided for UN service, based in Entebbe, by August 2018.
-The announced deployment of helicopters to Mali is the subject of discussions with UN headquarters but theatre activation is expected in June 2017 and the unit is to be operational in early August to belatedly replace the German unit (LGen Bowes, testimony before the Defence Committee).
+A single transport aircraft (C-130) will likely be available for UN service, based in Entebbe, by August 2018.
+The announced deployment of helicopters to Mali is still the subject of discussions with UN headquarters but theatre activation is expected in June 2017 and the unit is to be operational in early August to belatedly replace the German unit (LGen Bowes, testimony before the Defence Committee).

 Mandate Letter: includes "leading an international effort to improve and expand the training of military and civilian personnel deployed on peace operations"

 Canadian Training and Advisory Team (to be established)

 Status: No international leadership in peacekeeping training has yet been shown.
 The Canadian government is currently less well equipped to do training for UN peacekeeping since so few military personnel have deployed in such operations over the past decade.
 In addition, the training and education within the Canadian Armed Forces on UN peacekeeping has also declined, with the number of activities less than a quarter of what they were in 2005 (see one study: Dorn and Libben, Unprepared for Peace? , 2015, html, pdf).
 The closure of the Pearson Centre in 2013 left Canada without a place to train military, police and civilians together.